pitchmuc/adobe-analytics-api-2.0/docs/main.md

   Arguments:
   * projectId : REQUIRED : The project ID to be deleted.

-* deleteScheduleJob : Delete a schedule project based on its ID.
+* deleteScheduledJob : Delete a schedule project based on its ID.
   Arguments:
   * scheduleId : REQUIRED : the schedule ID to be deleted.